 What is modern slavery?

-The Welsh Government employs an Anti-Slavery Co-ordinator and their role is to make Wales hostile to slavery and to co-ordinate the best possible support for survivors.
-The post has been in existence since April 2011.
+The Welsh Government Anti-Slavery Co-ordinator is Stephen Chapman.
+His role is to make Wales hostile to slavery and to co-ordinate the best possible support for survivors.
+He is part of the Wales Anti-Slavery Leadership Group.

 © Copyright Heddlu South Wales Police